Space Shuttle Independence: Kennedy Space Center

-Independence, then known as Explorer, was displayed at the Kennedy Space Center Visitor Complex atop concrete pilings and secured with steel cabling.
+Explorer was displayed at the Kennedy Space Center Visitor Complex atop concrete pilings and secured with steel cabling.
 Visitor access was provided by a gantry-style tower with ramps and an elevator for accessibility.
 Inside, visitors could view a mock-up payload, a mannequin wearing an early model of the orange launch/entry pressure suit used by shuttle astronauts, and a mock cockpit with controls and instruments.
 Adjacent to Explorer were two solid rocket boosters mated to a full-size mock-up of an external tank (originally used by Stennis Space Center for fit tests).